nexcess/magento-turpentine/README.md

     - External ESI requests are not blocked
     - Per-block TTLs are not honored, all ESI blocks use their default TTL
- - The core parts of Turpentine (caching and ESI/AJAX injection) work under Magento CE 1.5, but a significant portion of the functionality doesn't work due to changes to event names.
+ - The core parts of Turpentine (caching and ESI/AJAX injection) work under Magento CE 1.5, but a significant portion of the auxillary functionality doesn't work due to changes to event names.
 That said, it would be possible to use Turpentine with Magento CE 1.5 with an understanding that it is not supported and what actions need to be taken manually.
 A short and non-comprehensive list of things that don't work under CE 1.5: